Harry Chamberlin: Death and burial

 Chamberlin died at the Presidio of San Francisco's Letterman Army Hospital on September 29, 1944.
 He was buried at the Presidio of Monterey, California's post cemetery.

 Career as author

 Chamberlin was the author of several books on horsemanship and horse training, including: Riding and Schooling Horses (1934); Training Hunters, Jumpers, and Hacks (1939); and Breaking, Training and Reclaiming Cavalry Horses (1941).

 Family

 In 1912, Chamberlin married Sally Garlington, the daughter of Ernest Albert Garlington.
-They divorced in 1933, and later that year Chamberlin married Helen Elena Bradman, the daughter of United States Marine Corps Brigadier General Frederic L. Bradman.
+They divorced in 1933, and later that year Chamberlin married Helen Elena Bradman, the daughter of U.S. Marine Corps Brigadier General Frederic L. Bradman.
 With his second wife, Chamberlin was the father of two children, Lydia and Frederika.

 During World War II, Sally Garlington Chamberlin was employed as General George C. Marshall's private secretary.
 Chamberlin's sister Marie E. Chamberlin was the wife of Army officer John Gray Thornell, who was killed while piloting the dirigible Roma in 1922 when it crashed in Norfolk, Virginia.